SS Formia Calcio

 S.S.D.
-Insieme Formia is an Italian association football located in Formia, Lazio.
+Insieme Formia is an Italian association football club located in Formia, Lazio.
 Its official colours are white and blue and plays its home matches at the Stadio Comunale di Maranola (Formia) since 2015.
 The team previously played at Stadio Nicola Perrone.
 Currently the club plays in the Eccellenza amateur regional division.
 They most recently won the Coppa Italia Eccellenza Laziale in 2022–23.